Vorlesung: Do. 14:15 bis 15:45

 Course language: English (if desired), German otherwise

-The course is given online.
-If you want to take part in it, please send an E-mail with your UdS-Kennung and the name of the course to a.langenbahn(at)mx.uni-saarland.de, so we can add you to the MS-Teams members of the course.
+If you want to take part in it, please register in the LSF for the course and send an E-mail with your UdS-Kennung and the name of the course to a.langenbahn(at)mx.uni-saarland.de, so we can add you to the MS-Teams members of the course.

 - Monte Carlo simulation, basic principles